RafaelEstevamReis/SimpleMPD/README.md

 * PlaylistMove - Moves the song at position FROM to the position TO

-Once this code does something more useful, this section wil be replaced

 ## License

 This library is licensed under the **MIT License**